zipCoder933/Xbuilders/README.md

 * **Fixed a bug where some chunks dont load meshes**
   * The issue was that the generation status was set to 2 after being set to 3
   * The solution was to only update the generation status if the new value was higher
+* There was one time when there was a rendering bottleneck when drawing chunks
+* After a chunk is updated, Some sprites still persist in mesh even if they are not actually in voxel data
+  * The culprit to this was that the buffers were not updating unnless they were not empty, and so they wouldnt send to GPU
+  * To prevent future bugs, MAKE SURE that the mesh is marked as empty if there is no vertex data to send

 ### Textures
 Textures taken mostly from Pixel Perfection, with some handcrafted ones, and textures taken from open source minetest texture packs as well: